-Ringworm is often seen in pet cats, but despite the name, it doesn't involve any worms.
-Thankfully, this highly contagious infection can be avoided and treated if you simply know what to do.
+Ringworm is often seen in cats, even indoor cats.
+But despite the name, it doesn't involve any worms.
+Thankfully, this highly contagious and non-life-threatening infection is avoidable and treatable if you know what to do.

 What Is Ringworm?

-Ringworm is actually a fungal infection that infects many different species of animals and is also referred to as dermatophytosis or tinea corporis.
-Cats are often infected with this fungus since it is easily transmitted.
+Ringworm is a fungal infection that infects many different species of animals.
+It's also referred to as dermatophytosis.
+In cats, about 98 percent of ringworm cases are caused by the fungus Microsporum canis.
+Cats are often infected with this fungus since it's easily transmitted.
 Ringworm affects the top layer of the skin and occurs when the fungi or its spores make contact with a cat's skin.
-It is very similar to other fungal infections, such as athlete's foot.
+It's very similar to other fungal infections, such as athlete's foot.

 Signs of Ringworm in Cats